Luther Holbert: Lynching

-It was reported that 1000 people watched and cheered as Luther Holbert and an unidentified female were tortured and killed by a lynch mob.
+It was reported that about 1,000 people watched and cheered as Luther Holbert and an unidentified female were tortured and killed by a lynch mob.
 There was a party atmosphere with people eating deviled eggs, and drinking lemonade and whiskey.
 Some people went home with body parts of the victims.
 The lynching was planned for a Sunday afternoon so that they could have a large crowd.
 The lynching took place on the grounds of a black church in Doddsville.
-Lynching a man on the grounds of the black church was likely a message to other black people in the area.

 Holbert and the woman were returned to Doddsville by the mob.
 They were tied to a tree while a fire was prepared.
 Members of the mob cut off the victims' fingers and ears and handed them out as souvenirs.
 Holbert was beaten so badly in his head that one of his eyes hung from its socket.
 Some in the mob then produced large corkscrews and jabbed them in and out of Holbert's legs and torso.
 According to the Vicksburg Evening Post they "bored them into the flesh ... and pulled out the spirals tearing out big pieces of raw quivering flesh every time".

 Both victims were fully conscious when they were led to the fire.
-They burned the woman first so that Luther Holbert could watch, and then he was burned.
+They burned the woman first in sight of Holbert, and then he was burned.

 Trial

-C.C.
-Eastland was arrested for the murder of Holbert and the woman.
+C. C. Eastland was arrested for the murder of Holbert and the woman.
 When the case was before a judge, on September 22, 1904, Eastland's attorney made a motion to dismiss the charges.
 The judge dismissed all charges and Eastland was freed.
 It was reported that a large crowd applauded the decision.
-Nobody was ever held accountable for the lynching.
+No-one was ever prosecuted for the lynching.

 Legacy

-In November 1904, Woods Caperton Eastland, one of the brothers who led the posse, had a son; he was named James Eastland in honor of his uncle, and went on to become a U.S. Senator.
+In November 1904, Woods Caperton Eastland, one of the brothers who led the posse, had a son; he was named James Eastland in honor of his uncle, and went on to become a U. S. Senator.
 He was a leader of Southern resistance to racial integration during the civil rights movement, often speaking of African Americans as "an inferior race."

 In 1936, Holbert's lynching was memorialized in Bo Carter's blues hit "All Around Man", with its references to "the butcher-man", "screwin", "grindin", and "bore your hole till the auger-man comes".

-In 2018, the brutal torture and lynching of Luther Holbert was recognized at Alabama's National Memorial for Peace and Justice.
-The brutality of the lynching was so shocking that his story is still being told.
+In 2018, the torture and lynching of Luther Holbert was recognized at Alabama's National Memorial for Peace and Justice.